 Data-Driven Decision Making

 Data-driven decision-making is crucial for optimizing demand generation strategies.
 Challenges like data integration and degradation can hinder effectiveness.
+Investing in data management tools and conducting regular audits improves accuracy, leading to better targeting and marketing outcomes.

 Build a Sustainable Demand Generation Strategy